-The system shall create one transponder transaction or video transaction per Toll Segment.
+The system shall create one transponder transaction or video transaction per User per trip.

-A transaction consists of at least: (1) a transponder ID and/or a video image set, (2) the date and time of the transponder read at a tolling location, (3) the declaration data, i.e. whether a vehicle is a HOV or SOV, and (4) the toll charged to the User.
+A transaction consists of at least: (1) a transponder ID and/or a video image set, (2) the date and time of first and last transponder read locations, (3) the declaration data, i.e. whether a vehicle is a HOV or SOV, and (4) the toll charged to the User.

 If it is necessary for data from multiple toll points to be correlated to create a transaction, the Developer shall perform all of the work required to assemble a complete transaction.
-If data does not exist to support travel in all Toll Segments of a multi-Toll Segment trip, the Developer may not create transactions for unsubstantiated Toll Segments.
+If data does not exist to support all segments of a multi-segment trip, the developer may not create transactions for unsubstantiated segments.

-The system shall assign the toll due based on: (1) the vehicle occupancy and classification as determined in the lane, (2) the number of Toll Segments traveled during the trip, and (3) the User's time of passage through each Toll Segment's tolling zone.
+The system shall assign the toll due based on: (1) the vehicle occupancy and classification as determined in the lane, (2) the number of Segments traveled during the trip, and (3) the User's time of entry into the first Segment.

-Whether a User travels through one Toll Segment and exits the Managed Lanes system or travels through consecutive Toll Segments without exiting the Managed Lanes system, the toll charged for each Toll Segment shall be based upon the time of the User's entry into each Toll Segment.
+Whether a User travels through one Segment and exits the Manages Lane System or travels through consecutive Segments without exiting the Managed Lane System, the toll charged for each Segment shall be based upon the time of the User's entry into each Segment.

-The system shall charge each User no more than the last toll displayed to the User prior to the User's entry into a Toll Segment of the Managed Lanes.
+The system shall charge each User no more than the last toll displayed to the User prior to the User's entry into a Segment of the Managed Lanes.